 This crucial distinction is frequently obscured in contemporary discourse: formal systems are mistaken for replacements of fundamental logic rather than recognized as specialized applications that presuppose it.
 To construct any "alternative logic" is already to invoke logic's jurisdiction— for the alternative must be identified as distinct from classical logic (identity), must not be simultaneously identical and non-identical with classical logic (non-contradiction), and must either constitute a genuine alternative or not (excluded middle).

-VI.
 The Convergence of Thought's Structure and Reality's Structure

 Language and thought depend absolutely upon logical structure.
 Every proposition presupposes these laws to generate meaning.
 Syntax and semantics disintegrate without identity and non-contradiction.
 Even sophisticated attempts at "linguistic relativism" or "narrative transcendence" of logic fail because language itself constitutes a logical system.
 Words require stable referents to mean anything (identity), sentences cannot simultaneously affirm and deny the same content (non-contradiction), and propositions must bear determinate truth-values (excluded middle) for communication to occur.